itsmohitrohilla/image-processing-project/Readme.md

 ```

 ### if you want to create test input data so run -> python3 create_test_data.py
-    it will take like 5 minute to create teh text input file as per teh requirment of the tasks
+    it will take like 5 minute to create the text input file as per the requirment of the tasks

-### If you wanna run this code so clone the repository and update redis s3 and database credintials and the run -> ./setup.sh one time and then every time you want to use the code then  use  - > ./run.sh
+### If you wanna run this code short cut
+so clone the repository and update redis s3 and database credintials and the run -> ./setup.sh one time and then every time you want to use the code then  use  - > ./run.sh